maciejzieba/binGAN/README.md

 ## Docker setup

+In the directory with `Dockerfile` and `theanorc` files are.

+To build Docker image, perform commands:

-docker build -t  lasagne_img .
+`docker build  --build-arg USER_UID=$(id -u) --build-arg USER_GID=$(id -g) -t lasagne_img .`

+To run docker container instance with GPU support:

-nvidia-docker run  -it --name lasagne_gpu --user lasagne lasagne_img bash
+`nvidia-docker run  -it --name lasagne_gpu --user lasagne lasagne_img bash`

+The docker container already has the git repository, however you can mount you own host directory by adding `-v ` option, for example `/home/user/binGAN:/home/lasagne/host/binGAN` to have results/datasets saved independently to container.

 ### Running the code